NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

     &scope=user-read-recently-played
     ```
   - Running the correctly configured Authorisation URL will return a code in the browser search bar in the format '<redirect_uri>?code=<authorisation-code>'
-    whichwe will use to generate a Token.
+    you can use to generate a Token.
 - Using the requests module in a python developement environment access data, folowing the details outlined in the [python notebook](#).

 ### Transform